by Alex Gray

 These records are submitted electronically via the DIR’s online system.

-Who Needs to File?
+Who Needs to File Payroll Reports to DIR?

 DIR filing applies to:

-- General Contractors: Responsible for ensuring all subcontractors on a project are compliant.
+- General Contractors: Responsible for ensuring all subcontractors on a project are compliant

-- Subcontractors: Required to register and file independently for any public works project.
+- Subcontractors: Required to register and file independently for any public works project

+Both general contractors and subcontractors must submit their own certified payroll reports for the same project — each reporting on their respective workers.
 Projects exceeding $15,000 (for maintenance) or $25,000 (for construction) fall under DIR’s jurisdiction, and non-compliance can lead to debarment or penalties.

 Why DIR Filing Matters